VoronDesign/VoronUsers/printer_mods/Tuckpolo/Readme.md

   Final Thought on the Camera

-  As of publishing Octoprint 1.0 is the current release on Bullseye and has spotty support for webcameras including the raspberry pi cam.
+  As of publishing, Octoprint 1.0 is the current release on Bullseye and has spotty support for webcameras including the raspberry pi cam.
 Release candidates seem to be addressing this issue, but getting the raspbarry pi camera up and running took googling steps though it does works.
 After the next Octoprint release, I intend to link to supporting information.

 The mounting bracket for the camera can be mounted in either accessory point or any of the 4 the middle points on the V0.1 top hat.